Anzhe-Test/qa-portfolio/README.md

 ## About Me
-I am a Junior QA Engineer with hands-on practice in manual testing of web applications.
+I am a Junior QA  with hands-on practice in manual testing of web applications.
 This portfolio demonstrates my skills in creating QA documentation and identifying issues based on testing a real e-commerce demo website.

-## Project Under Test
+Project Under Test
 **Website:**
   -https://academybugs.com/find-bugs/
   -https://sweetshop.netlify.app/